hexwick/stockbot/README.md

 This app pulls from [markitondemand's](http://dev.markitondemand.com/MODApis/) api.
 It also posts a link from [Google Finance](https://www.google.com/finance).

-I also recommend checking out [devdactic's](https://devdactic.com/first-slackbot/) blogpost for help as well.
+For deploying to heroku and configuring slack, I recommend checking out [devdactic's](https://devdactic.com/first-slackbot/) blogpost for help as well.

 ## Known issues